lukedodd/Pixslam/README.md

 Documentation
 -------------

-Fow now this project is documented by examples.
-After the build described above you should see an `examples` foldr in your build directory.
-This will be filled with `.psm` pixslam source files, images, and shell or batch files which show how pixslam was called to generate each output.
+For now this project is documented by examples.
+The build process runs lots of example Pixslam code.
+After the build described above you should see an `examples` directory in your build directory.
+This will be filled with `.psm` Pixslam source files, generated images, and shell or batch files which show how Pixslam was called to generate each output.